Integrating Aromatherapy Into Your Daily Routine: A Science-Backed Framework for Focus and Recovery

 • Personal inhalers and topical application methods work effectively in open-office and shared workspaces where diffusers create conflicts

-How the Olfactory System Works: The Backdoor to Your Brain
+How Does the Olfactory System Connect to Mood and Focus?

 Most people know that smell affects mood.
 Few understand why it is so direct and immediate compared to other senses.